huseyjav/2dminecraft/README.md

 ```

 # Building
-'make' will compile the game(compiling has only been tested on debian based linux distributions).
+`make` will compile the game(compiling has only been tested on debian based linux distributions).

-'make doxygen' will generate doxygen documentation of the project.
+`make doxygen` will generate doxygen documentation of the project.